InfinityLoop1/InfinityLoop/README.md

 # Contributing
 Please make sure all contributions (pull requests and commits) follow the <a href="docs/CODE_OF_CONDUCT.md"> Code of Conduct</a>.

+# Sponsoring
+Right now, the only way to sponsor me if you wish is by supporting one of my games on itch.io.
+The link is <a href="https://infinityloopgames.itch.io">this</a>.

 # License
-This part of the website is open-source, so code rules for this repository follows the MIT License.
+This repository follows the MIT License.